The VR Industry, Part 4: The Overall VR Ecosystem

 This has happened before.
 Back in the day when Microsoft owned the PC computing paradigm they decided to make their own suite of office tools to capture more of the value in the market.

 What remains to be seen is just how much of the app ecosystem the big tech companies are going to gobble up.
-With the average person only using around 10 apps per day, it’s not far fetched to think that they might try to take most of it.
+With the average person only using around 10 apps per day, it’s not far fetched to think that they might try and take most of it.
 It’s certainly a safe bet that the big tech companies will seek to integrate messaging, social, ads, and payments into the core VR experience, but what about unexpected products related to education or tourism?
 We may very well be heading for a future where VR app stores consist entirely of entertainment.

 Now I am going to speculate even more wildly for a moment: I believe that Facebook has their sights set on transcending the app store model entirely and instead implementing a new system with News Feed DNA.
 It will be about sharing individual pieces of content socially and the very idea of apps will be downplayed considerably.
 Facebook will abstract away everything that isn’t content (including hosting, compression, social, leaderboards, payments, messaging, etc. — as mentioned, they are already doing all of this with their recently-announced AR platform).
 Doing so will allow them to capture, analyze, and control as much of a user’s attention as possible.
 It will also allow for a deeper level of integration with hardware which is crucial to meet the performance demands of VR.
 For the first time, Facebook has the opportunity to no longer just be a website or app.
 You have to ask yourself what they would build if they made an OS or a web browser.